bg-write/i-love-that-song/README.md

 # I Love That Song

-The app helping music journalists organize the music they need for research.
+The app helping music journalists organize the music and information they need for research.
 (In development.)
+Inspired by [Discogs](https://www.discogs.com/), this full-CRUD app pulls from the Discogs API to return data on every album available in its database.
+"I Love That Song" was created as my General Assembly Unit 2 Project, building in one week a full-stack application from scratch using Node, Express, MongoDD, and Mongoose.

 ## Getting Started